trampgeek/moodle-qtype_coderunner/Readme.md

 *x* is a parameter.
 However, that syntax becomes very clumsy when the same parameters is being used in lots of different places within the question.
-There is now a checkbox *Hoist template parameters*, which copies the template parameters into the Twig global name space, where STUDENT_ANSWER,of TEST etc reside.
+There is now a checkbox *Hoist template parameters*, which copies the template parameters into the Twig global name space, where STUDENT_ANSWER, TEST etc reside.
 The variable *x* can then be inserted into the text simply by writing `{{ x }}`.